Want to enable scroll tracking on your WordPress website?

 Google Analytics Scroll Tracking in WordPress Made Easy

-With this plugin installed on your dashboard, you will never have to switch tabs to track your site’s performance.
-Everything can be managed and viewed right from your WordPress dashboard and it lets you track each and every user interaction on your site, such as eCommerce transactions, affiliate link clicks, file downloads, author tracking, SEO score and a lot more.
+We use MonsterInsights on our own sites and what we love is that everything can be managed and viewed right from your WordPress dashboard.
+It even lets you track each and every user interaction on your site, such as eCommerce transactions, affiliate link clicks, file downloads, author tracking, SEO score, and a lot more.

 Now let’s check how to enable scroll tracking in WordPress with MonsterInsights.

 Step 1: Install MonsterInsights for Scroll Tracking

 Before we get started, we’re assuming you have a Google Analytics account set up.
 If you don’t, you’ll need to do that first.